tylerebowers/Schwab-API-Python/docs/orders.md

          }
 ```

-### Conditional Order: If 5 shares XYZ filled then sell 5 shares ABC and 5 shares IJK.
+### Conditional Order: If 5 shares XYZ filled then OCO sell 5 shares ABC or 5 shares IJK.
+Buy 5 shares of XYZ at a Limit price of $14.97 good for the Day.
+Once filled, 2 sell orders are immediately sent: Sell 5 shares of XYZ at a Limit price of $15.27 and Sell 5 shares of IJK with a Stop order where the stop price is $11.27.
+If one of the sell orders fill, the other order is immediately cancelled.
+Both Sell orders are Good till Cancel.
+Also known as a 1st Trigger OCO order.
 ```py
 order = {"orderStrategyType": "TRIGGER",
          "session": "NORMAL",